pythontime/tac-live_terraform_3_30_23/README.md

 ## Recommendations
 To follow along with me I suggest you have the following ready:

-- A Linux virtual machine (Debian or Fedora recommended)
+- A Linux virtual machine (Recommended: Debian, Ubuntu Desktop, or Fedora workstation)

-  Minimum 1 CPU and 1 GB RAM (Recommended 2 CPUs and 4 GB RAM)
+  Minimum 1 CPU and 1 GB RAM (Recommended: 2 CPUs and 4 GB RAM)

   Update the system: